 Orthodontists specialize in correcting malocclusion related problems using different devices and treatments.
 Contemporary treatment types include:

-Orthodontic specialists recommend both fixed and removable appliances to improve teeth alignment and fix a patient’s incorrect bite.
+Orthodontic specialists recommend both fixed and removable appliances to improve teeth alignment and fix a patient’s incorrect bite:

 Fixed orthodontic appliances are attached to the teeth for short or long periods of time, depending on the severity of a patient’s alignment issues.
 It is possible to continue eating normally during the time these appliances are attached to the teeth.
-Although, it is recommended that patients do not ingest foods or drinks that are high in sugar, such as candy and soda.
+Although, dentists recommend that patients do not ingest foods or drinks that are high in sugar, such as candy and soda.
 Carbonated drinks, hard candy, and sticky foods are hard to remove from the appliances and can ruin them over time.
 Types of fixed appliances include:

 Retainers keep teeth in place after orthodontic treatment (braces) is complete.
 Since jawbones are living and changing tissues, retainers are necessary to ensure teeth stay straight.
 There are also permanent options available.

 Depending on an individual’s insurance plan, some orthodontic treatment may be covered.
 Insurance carriers, such as Delta Dental and Humana, offer discounts for braces, Invisalign, and retainers depending on the plan you choose.
-If a patient has orthodontic benefits, then their dental insurance will pay the same amount for Invisalign or other aligner therapy as it would pay for braces.
-Check with your provider to determine the best options.